 Dual Enrollment Opportunities

 West Ottawa offers Dual Enrollment opportunities at several area colleges and universities, including but not limited to:

 - Hope College

 - Muskegon Community College

 The community colleges also have the Michigan Transfer agreement in place with the UofM, MSU, WMU, GVSU, CMU, and most other state and some private schools.

 Dual Enrollment Application

-Students considering dual enrollment should meet with their school counselor and/or Mrs. Higgs, the WOHS Dual Enrollment Coordinator, if they have questions.
-Please complete the Dual Enrollment Online Application by the last day of school for the fall dual enrollment term and the first Friday in November for second semester dual enrollment courses.
-ALL college specific dual enrollment forms MUST be submitted to Mrs. Higgs by the aforementioned deadlines.
-If all required forms are not received by the appropriate deadlines then students will not be allowed to dual enroll.
+Students considering dual enrollment should meet with their school counselor and/or Ms. Kramer, the WOHS Dual Enrollment Coordinator, if they have questions.
+Please complete the Dual Enrollment Online Application by the last day of school for the fall dual enrollment term and the first Friday in November for second-semester dual enrollment courses.
+ALL college-specific dual enrollment forms MUST be submitted to Mrs. Kleinheksel by the aforementioned deadlines.
+If all required forms are not received by the appropriate deadlines, students will not be allowed to dual enroll.

 Please click here to view more information regarding Dual Enrollment at WOHS.